Natalie Wood: Personal struggles and career break

 Following a disappointing reception of Penelope (1966), Wood took a three-year hiatus from acting.
-She was announced for I Never Promised You a Rose Garden but she did not appear in it.
+She was announced for I Never Promised You a Rose Garden, but she did not appear in it.
 Wood later said making Penelope was difficult for her.
 "I broke out in hives and suffered anguish that was very real pain every day we shot," she recalled.
 "Arthur Hiller, the director, kept saying, 'Natalie, I think you're resisting this film,' while I rolled around the floor in agony."

-By 1966, Wood suffered emotionally and in an attempt to overcome her emotional problems, she sought professional therapy.
+By 1966, Wood suffered emotionally.
+In an attempt to overcome her emotional problems, she sought professional therapy.
 She paid Warner Bros. $175,000 to cancel her contract and fired her entire support team: agents, managers, publicist, accountant, and attorneys.
 In the following years, Wood focused on her mental health, and began a relationship with Richard Gregson, whom she married in 1969.

 Bob & Carol & Ted & Alice

-After a three-year break from movies, Wood co-starred with Dyan Cannon, Robert Culp and Elliott Gould in Bob & Carol & Ted & Alice (1969), a comedy about sexual liberation.
+After a three-year break from movies, Wood co-starred with Dyan Cannon, Robert Culp, and Elliott Gould in Bob & Carol & Ted & Alice (1969), a comedy about sexual liberation.
 According to Tibbetts, this was the first film in which "the saving leavening of humor was brought to bear upon the many painful dilemmas portrayed in her adult films."
 Bob & Carol & Ted & Alice became the signature film of Paul Mazursky and was a critical and commercial success.
 It was the sixth highest-grossing film of 1969.

 Wood did not capitalize on the success of Bob & Carol & Ted & Alice.
-After becoming pregnant in 1970 with her first child, Natasha Gregson, she went into semiretirement and acted in only four more theatrical films during the remainder of her life.
+After becoming pregnant in 1970 with her first child, Natasha, she went into semiretirement and acted in only four more theatrical films during the remainder of her life.
 She made a brief cameo appearance as herself in The Candidate (1972), working once more with Robert Redford.